 How Much Do Merchant Account Providers Charge?

-Merchant account provider fees vary depending on a lot of factors.
+Merchant service provider fees vary depending on a lot of factors.
 Businesses typically pay a fee for each transaction, as well as any other applicable monthly fees to their account and service agreement.

 When evaluating options for your business, you’ll want to make note of the following charges: